waleedmebane/allsembly-prototype/docs/index.rst

 knowledge).

-After a panel is convened, it proceeds in the way described in the file
-:doc: `docs/notes.md <notes.html>`_ in the source code repository and shown to some extent in the screen shots in the User's Guide.
+After a panel is convened, it proceeds in the way described in the file `docs/notes.md <notes.html>`_ in the source code repository and shown to some extent in the screen shots in the User's Guide.
 Participants present policy proposals as described in `misc/prospectus.pdf <https://github.com/waleedmebane/allsembly-prototype/blob/main/misc/prospectus.pdf>`_, and then they present positions, statements about the evaluation of those proposals, and pro and